krasimir/riew/README.md

 })

 go(function * () {
   yield put('ADD', { name: 'Steve', age: 24 });
   yield put('ADD', { name: 'Ana', age: 25 });
   yield put('ADD', { name: 'Peter', age: 22 });
-  console.log(yield take('GET_USERS'));
+  console.log(yield take('GET_USERS')); // Steve, Ana, Peter
 });
 ```

 We create a state that will keep an array of objects.
 After that we define two channels with identifiers `ADD` and `GET_USERS`.
 Because those are channels we can take and put values in them.
 I guess you already see where we are going here.
 Each state may have channels connected and they are two types - `selectors` and `mutators`.
 Every time when we `take` from a `selector` channel we receive the value of the state container and every time when we `put` to a `mutator` we are updating that value.
 To make this possible Riew defines these channels with a special type of non-blocking buffer.
-So the puts and takes are resolved immediately.
+So the puts and takes are resolved (by default) immediately.

 ### Pubsub